 We recognize our responsibility to the public and to potential and enrolled students to clearly state our goals for outcomes.
 Data from the last five years is provided below.

-The Duke PA Program consistently has a five-year PANCE pass rate above the national average.
+- Actual Outcome: The Duke PA Program 5-year (2015-2019) first-time PANCE pass rate is 98% versus the national average of 96%.

 Goal #2: Matriculate highly qualified applicants that successfully graduate from the program.